Dozens of schools keep ties to coach accused of sexual abuse

 One of just three schools that did respond at any length was Bucknell University in Lewisburg, Pennsylvania.

-School spokesman Andy Hirsh said one assistant volleyball coach attended Butler's recruiting event in February.
+School spokesman Andy Hirsch said one assistant volleyball coach attended Butler's recruiting event in February.
 That was before the school became aware of the allegations in March, he said.

-The issue of whether schools could overlook the accusations against Butler if it meant helping his athletes get scholarships, Hirsh said, "is an excellent philosophical question" that would require time to answer.
+The issue of whether there's an ethical issue in recruiting players from facilities run by someone accused of serious abuse or whether refusing to recruit those players would unfairly penalize young athletes "is an excellent and complex philosophical question," Hirsch said Wednesday.
+It would require a few conversations and more than a few hours to answer that question, he said.

 The University of Colorado also responded.
 Spokesman Ryan Huff said in a brief email that the school had just learned of the AP story and was looking into the details regarding Butler.